 Digital programming features automatically adjust based on customizable settings.
-Displays cook time countdown.
-Quart is dishwasher-safe, and the outer surface is stainless steel that wipes clean.
+Displays cook-time countdown.
+Quart is dishwasher-safe, and outer surface is stainless steel that wipes clean.
 Also has manual cooking features.

 The low setting is still pretty hot, and some customers reported that it continued cooking even on the warm setting.

 Set cooking time from 30 minutes to 20 hours: When time is up, the pot automatically switches to "Warm" setting.
 Oversized handles and locking lid make the slow cooker easy to transport to potlucks and more.

 A few owners complained that it cooked too hot, too fast.
 Others claimed the pot developed hairline cracks soon after purchase.

 The locking lid allows you to easily transport this slow cooker to a potluck or family gathering.
 The mini size and oval shape are also perfect for casseroles.

 This is a much smaller model than most popular ones, so it's not suitable for large batches of food.